 Eventually he would have his redemption.
 Gable went on to win the Gold medal at the ’72 Olympics by dominating his competition, no doubt in large part due to his training philosophy and dedication to working harder than anyone else in the world.

 What drive and determination.
-Dan Gable was truly a man that was determined to make the most of the gifts he had been given.
+Dan Gable was truly a man who was determined to make the most of the gifts he had been given.

 Do you hold the same attitude?